SamOBrienOlinger/PP4/README.md

    - After these main pieces of content, there is an area with a map and information about the clubhouse and training centre, as well as another call to action to join Cockapoo Club with two hyperlinked pieces of text to give users even more opportunities to visit the [Join](#join-page) page and submit their contact details.
 A chance to win a prize is also available on the Join page and aims to further encourage new members to join.

-   - An embedded map to the clubhouse and training centre is also provided for users to locate Cockapoo Club's premises along with opening times for the clubhouse and training centre.
+   - Below is an image of the embedded map regarding the clubhouse and training centre for users to locate Cockapoo Club's premises.

-   - A list of free suports are also outlined to encourage users to visit and socialise with others in this special community, making this project stand out from other simalr websites that may provide similar information about Coakapoos and other pets.
-The value of this content to the user is the list it provides of the main benefits to becoming a new member and particapting in person
+   - Also seenbelow is a list of free suports to members to encourage users to join Cockapoo Club, visit the centre and socialise with others in this special community.
+As menioned, this aspect of the porject makes it stand out from other websites that may provide similar information about Cockapoos and other pets.
+The value of this content to the user is the list it provides of the main benefits to becoming a new member and particapting in the community in person.

+   - Opening times for the clubhouse and training centre are also avialble to the user.

        ![clubhouse map](assets/README.md-images/README.md-clubhouse-training-centre-map.jpg)